 - Cancers that have spread throughout the body

 - Extreme nausea and vomiting during pregnancy (hyperemesis gravidarum)

 - Heart failure (when treated with long-term diuretic therapy)

-- Long periods of intravenous (IV) therapy without receiving thiamine supplements
+- Long periods of intravenous (IV) nutrition without receiving thiamine supplements

 - Long-term dialysis

 A brain MRI may show changes in the tissue of the brain.
 But if Wernicke-Korsakoff syndrome is suspected, treatment should start immediately.
 Usually a brain MRI exam is not needed.

 The goals of treatment are to control symptoms and to prevent the disorder from getting worse.
 Some people may need to stay in the hospital early in the condition to help control symptoms.

 Monitoring and special care may be needed if the person is: